World Press Freedom Day 2022: Know Theme, History and Significance Here

-- UNESCO conferred awards to the deserving organisations, individuals or institutions that have made commendable contributions in the promotion and defence of press freedom in any part of the world.
+- UNESCO conferred awards to deserving organisations, individuals or institutions that have made commendable contributions to the promotion and defence of press freedom in any part of the world.

-- In India, Press Freedom Day is celebrated to salute the media journalists who risked their lives in providing information or sometimes lost their life in the duty itself.
+- In India, it is celebrated to salute the media journalists who risked their lives in providing information or sometimes lost their lives in the duty itself.

-- Various Government officers, ministers take part while organising several events like art exhibitions; honour awards for the journalists who have risked their lives on duty etc. on this day in India.
+- Various Government officers and ministers take part while organising several events like art exhibitions; honour awards for the journalists who have risked their lives on duty etc. on this day in India.

 Freedom of the Press, if it means anything at all, means the freedom to criticize and oppose - George Orwell

 We all know that in the development of any country media plays a crucial role.
-It not only aware people what is going on around the surrounding but also about the events which affect their lives.
-Freedom of Press should be taken seriously as safety of journalists while delivering information during their duties is of utmost importance.
-Also, freedom of speech and expression right should be respected.
+It not only aware of people what is going on around the surroundings but also about the events which affect their lives.
+Freedom of the Press should be taken seriously as the safety of journalists while delivering information during their duties is of utmost importance.
+Also, freedom of speech and expression rights should be respected.